UfukCemDELICE/UfukCemDELICE/README.md

 # 💫 About Me:
 My name is Ufuk Cem and recently graduated from Eastern Mediterranean University, <br>Department of Information Technology.
-I am working on Software Engineering and <br>Data Science.
-So far i have worked on C, C++ and Java due to my education but mostly <br>focused on my personal favorite technologies such as Python and Node Js.
+I am working on Software Engineering.  <br> So far i have worked on C, C++ and Java due to my education but mostly <br>focused on my personal favorite technologies such as Python and Node Js.

 ## 🌐 Socials: